GautamGupta/bb-legacy-plugins/post-count-plus/trunk/readme.txt

 but has many customization options for colors and format.
 Also caches all counts in meta for the  fastest performance possible with the fewest database queries.

+== Frequently Asked Questions ==

-No template edits required of any kind.
+* No template edits required of any kind.

-Optionally  shows join date (member since)  next to posts, as well as custom titles based on either post count or membership length & role.
+* Optionally  shows join date (member since)  next to posts, as well as custom titles based on either post count or membership length & role.

-A demo can be seen at any topic on http://bbShowcase.org/forums/ good example: http://bbshowcase.org/forums/topic/new-bbpress-theme-futurekind
+* A demo can be seen at any topic on http://bbShowcase.org/forums/ good example: http://bbshowcase.org/forums/topic/new-bbpress-theme-futurekind

 == Installation ==